PlayFab/MpsSamples/UnityMirror/README.md

 1. In PowerShell
     - Run the LocalMultiplayerAgentSetup file in *agentfolder/setup.ps1* (you may need to open Powershell with admin permissions for this purpose).
 If you get a signing violation, you may need to run `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process` ensure you verify the script has been downloaded from our github because this bypasses all signing.
 You should also close
     - Run the Local Multiplayer Agent located in *agentfolder/MockVmAgent.exe*.
 Observe the output messages from the Agent and that the game is in *StandingBy* state.
+1. You will see the mock agent report state.
+Wait for reports to go from `CurrentGameState: StandingBy` to `CurrentGameState: Active`

+### Running the client
+1. With the server running, open the UnityClient project in the Unity IDE.
+1. Click the menu button PlayFab->MakePlayFabSharedSettings
+1. In the PlayFabSharedSettings widget, set your [Title Id](https://docs.microsoft.com/en-us/gaming/playfab/personas/developer#retrieving-your-titleid).
+It is a hex number, generally 4 or 5 digits.

-1. As soon as your Agent is receiving heartbeats, you can Build/Run or Run inside Editor the client (UnityClient) project.
+As soon as your Agent is receiving heartbeats, you can Build/Run or Run inside Editor the client (UnityClient) project.
 Observe that the game is in *Active* state.
 When the server finishes execution, your client will disconnect as well.

+## Debugging issues
+- If you run into issues, the first place to look is the logs.
+Client logs are available in the Unity IDE.
+Server logs are dropped in the `OutputFolder` specified in the MultiplayerSettings.json.
+- Check out additional information about [Locally debugging game servers](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab)

 ## PlayFabMulitiplayerAgent API reference